Moving to Coronado, Panama

 "The average cost of housing in Coronado, can vary widely depending on the type of property, its location, and its amenities.
 Generally, Coronado is known as a popular beach community with a mix of luxury homes, condos, and more modest dwellings.
 Prices for homes in this area tend to be higher than the national average due to its desirability among expatriates and retirees, as well as its developed infrastructure and proximity to Panama City.
 Condominiums might be more affordable than standalone homes, especially those with ocean views or beachfront access.
 Rentals can also be a popular option, with prices fluctuating based on size, location, and seasonality.
 It's important to note that real estate markets can change, so for the most current information, it would be best to consult real estate listings or contact local real estate agents in Coronado," said one expat in Coronado.

 "Average home would probably go for 150K to 250K, depending on location and how modern it is.
 Depends on what you are looking for.
 Take the time to do your research with various real estate companies.
-You can pay beaucoup the bucks for waterfront mansions," remarked one expat who made the move to Coronado.
+You can pay beaucoup the bucks for waterfront mansions," said one expat who made the move to Coronado.

 Should I buy or rent a home in Coronado?